r-m-c-d/Moon/about/index.md

 <p align="center">Welcome to this tiny drop of bits in the Internet's ocean.</p>
-<p align="center">I'm "rmcd", or "romano",on most of my netizen profiles.</p>
+<p align="center">I'm "rmcd", or "romano", on most of my netizen profiles.</p>

 French.
 Based in Switzerland.
-Work for an IT-electronics manufacturer & software development company, where I mainly dedicate to channel business analysis, operations order-to-cash process and workflow automation development.
+Working for an IT-electronics manufacturer & software development company, where I mainly dedicate to channel business analysis for our worldwide distribution, operational support in order-to-cash process for our main distributors, and side projects dedicated to workflow automation development and process improvements.

 People usually say I'm loyal and outgoing person whose relentless curiosity and desire to learn drive him to quickly grasp the ins and outs on projects.
 See some recommendations below.

-Besides work, I'm thoroughly into outdoor sports (mainly mountain biking, road cycling, triathlon, skiing, trail running) while trying not to break my bones (a success so far!), geeky stuff on personal tech projects, cryptocurrencies trading, and a often striving to maintain my wobbly, unsound level on my guitar.
+Besides work, I'm thoroughly into outdoor sports (mainly mountain biking, road cycling, triathlon, skiing, trail running, open water swimming) while trying not to break my bones (which is a success so far!).
+I have a keen interest in technology, as well as in overall cryptosphere & cryptocurrencies and I am active in several communities or projetcs.

-I'm also active in various local communities & associations, and committed to several volunteering & pro bono projects.
+I'm also involved in various local communities & associations, committed to several volunteering & pro bono projects, and member of the editorial board of a local paper.
 [Check out this page](https://r-m-c-d.github.io//volunteering-and-pro-bono-projects/) for more details about these.

-This website has no ambition whatsoever other than serving as an easy repository for both personal & professional content, in english _ou en français_ since I natively speak baguette, too ¯\_(ツ)_/¯
+This website has no ambition whatsoever other than serving as an easy repository to link both personal & professional content, in english _ou en français_ since I natively speak baguette, évidemment.

-You may find:
+Here you may find:

 ## Articles about
 * Digital solutions, tools, reviews or tutorials, open source and own built templates, etc.